gmikx/CatSat/README.md

 # CatSat
+Hi!

-CatSat team repo 4 development
+This is CatSat team (CanSat competition) repo for development - software for both our CanSat and ground station.

+Cats also can fly! :cat::stars: